 In support of our daughter’s experience at a local Girl Scout camp, we agreed to help rewrite the curriculum for their “Rainbow progression” program of outdoor skills to ensure kids can be prepared.

-The program teaches girls from 6 to 18 outdoor skills of increasing difficulty and complexity based on their age.
-For example, the youngest learn to safely use a plastic knife to cut a banana and by the time they graduate the program, they are able to use Spyderco Delica pocket knives to whittle and create fire starters.
-The instruction is provided by the oldest girl scouts, after being trained in each topic by an adult.
+- The program teaches girls from 6 to 18 outdoor skills of increasing difficulty and complexity based on their age.
+For example, the youngest learn to safely use a plastic knife to cut a banana.
+By the time they graduate the program, they are able to use Spyderco Delica pocket knives to whittle and create fire starters.
+The instruction is provided by the oldest girls, after being trained in each topic by an adult.
 This is the classic Special Forces model of training a small group to be a force multiplier for good and train many more.

 Initially, despite the Girl Scout motto of “Be Prepared,” the camp program lacked a mission statement.
 For those who have taken my classes, you know that a mission statement is critical: if you don’t know where you are going or what the goal is, how will you measure success?
 Therefore, we created a mission statement for this very mixed audience:

-With that in mind, each outdoor skill station1 was given a list of tasks, taken from Girl Scouts, Boy Scouts, Frontier Girls, NASAR, Smokey the Bear, Red Cross, Peter Kummerfeldt…Pretty much anywhere we could find information on teaching kids age-appropriate skills.
-What we found was many programs are underestimating our kids, teaching skills below their abilities, and failing to teach them important life skills.
+With that in mind, we assigned each outdoor skill station1 a list of tasks, taken from Girl Scouts, Boy Scouts, Frontier Girls, NASAR, Smokey the Bear, Red Cross, Peter Kummerfeldt…Pretty much anywhere we could find information on teaching kids age-appropriate skills.
+We found many programs are underestimating our kids, teaching skills below their abilities, and failing to teach them important life skills.

 For the First Aid curriculum, we wanted to change the current paradigm of coddling kids: We know kids can learn to stop massive hemorrhage.
 So we built that into the curriculum.